Glossary

 Knot

-A branch or limb embedded in a tree and cut through in the process of manufacturing.
-Knots are classified according to size, quality and occurrence.
-In lumber, the size classifications are: Pin knot, one not over 1/2-inch in diameter; Small, a knot larger than 1/2-inch but not over 3/4-inch; Medium, larger than 3/4-inch but not over 1-1/2-inches; Large, over 1-1/2-inches in diameter.
+Occurs from a branch or limb embedded in a tree that is cut through during the process of manufacturing.
+Knots are classified according to size, quality, and occurrence.
+In lumber, the size classifications are: Pin knot, one not over 1/2″ in diameter; Small, a knot larger than 1/2″ but not over 3/4″; Medium, larger than 3/4″ but not over 1-1/2″; Large, over 1-1/2″ in diameter.

 Knot Occurrence

-Knots are classified by the way they occur in a piece of lumber.
-Types of occurrences include: 1.
+Knots are classified by the way they occur; types of occurrences include: 1.
 Branch knots, two or more divergent knots sawed lengthwise and tapering toward the pith at a common point.
 2. Corner knot, one located at the intersection of adjacent faces.
 3. Cluster, two or more knots grouped together, the fibers of the wood being deflected around the entire unit.
 4. Single knot, one occurring by itself, the fibers of the wood being deflected around it.
 5. Spike, a knot sawed in a lengthwise direction.

 Laminated Veneer Lumber (LVL)